DevOps4Networks/IOX-Notes/How_To_Boot_From_rommon-2/README.md

 Proceed with reload? [confirm]
 ```

-Withe the last prompt above, to reload, press return to continue.
+With the last prompt above, to reload, press return to continue.

+That's it.
+Good luck, and please open an issue if this does not work for you, or you can help improve these
+instructions.